divypandya/Image_Processing_Matlab_course/README.md

 # Image Processing Matlab course
-This repo is for begineers in Image Processing.
-This has been developed in Matlab.
+This repo is for begineers in Image Processing and has been/ is being developed in Matlab.